Second Dynasty of Gwynedd: Llywelyn the Great

 By 1203 Llywelyn ap Iorwerth (Llywelyn I, the Great) had followed in the footsteps of his grandfather, Owain Gwynedd, and unified the divided Kingdom of Gwynedd.
 He further advanced to conquer all of Wales by 1207.
 King John I of England (Llywelyn's father-in-law) intervened in Powys returning the Kingdom to Prince Gwenwynwyn in 1209, however, the intervention caused a retaliation in the form of the Welsh uprising of 1211.
 Llywelyn would gain favour from Pope Innocent III who excommunicated King John and encouraged the Welsh Principality to rebel against English rule.
-After the signing of Magna Carta on the 15th of June 1215, Llywelyn was recognised as Prince and ruler of all Wales.
-In 1216 Llywelyn the Great had received the fealty and homage of the Dinefwr rulers of Deheubarth at the Council of Aberdyfi.
-With homage and fealty paid by other Welsh lords to Llywelyn at Aberdyfi, Llywelyn the Great became the de facto first Prince of Wales in the modern sense.
-This was confirmed in a 1218 meeting in Worcester, England, by the next English monarch, Henry III.
-Llywelyn acted as Overlord to other nobles.
+After the signing of Magna Carta on the 15th of June 1215, Llywelyn was recognised as not only the Prince of Gwynedd, but as the prince of all Wales not ruled by Normans.
+In 1216, Llywelyn the Great had received the fealty and homage of the Dinefwr rulers of Deheubarth at the Council of Aberdyfi.
+Llywelyn became the premier prince in Wales and he acted as Overlord to other nobles.
+His lands were confirmed in a 1218 meeting in Worcester, England, by the next English monarch, Henry III.
 By 1230 Llywelyn styled himself as the Prince of Aberffraw and Lord of Snowdon.